 flashes" to unfetter illusion and let imagination run free.
 The images

-An illustration from an 1878 issue of Frank Leslie's Pleasant Hours magazine.
+An illustration from an 1867 issue of Harper's magazine.

 [Inexplicable images from generations ago invite us to restore the lost